Dugdug13/DugDug13/README.md

-# 💫 About Me:
-I am Self taught Programmer, Exploring different fields in Tech.
+# 💫 About Me: Exploring different fields in Tech.

 # 💻 Tech Stack: